How to shrink partition/volume in Windows Server 2016

-How to shrink Windows 2016 volume with partition software
+How to shrink volume in Windows Server 2016 with safe software

 Step 2: Drag either left or right border towards the other side to shrink it.

 If you drag right border leftwards, Unallocated space will be made on the right side.

 - Add a label (name) to this new volume.